cjus/node-neo4j-presentation/presentation/readme.md

 In fact, I wrote a limited and highly opinionated Node library that facilitates working with  Neo4j and optionally caching results using Redis.
 You can find it on NPM under the name of Neo4j-redis.

 Neo Technologies, the company behind Neo4j, has created the now official [Neo4j Driver for Javascript](https://www.npmjs.com/package/neo4j-driver).
 That's the library we'll use in this article.

 ### Installing

+Installing the Neo4j driver for JavaScript involves a single command.
+In this example, we create a test project folder called `neo-test` and then use the node npm command to initialize a test project.
+Lastly, we install the `neo4j-driver` package.

 ```shell
 $ mkdir neo-test; cd neo-test
 $ npm init -y
 $ npm install neo4j-driver
 ```

+Our project [Github repo](https://github.com/cjus/node-neo4j-presentation) was initialized this way.

 ### Connecting to Neo